Exploring Different Lifestyle Diets

 • Nuts and Seeds: Enjoy a variety of nuts (almonds, cashews) and seeds (chia, flax) for healthy fats and additional protein.

-What to Avoid on Vegan Diet:
+What to Avoid on a Vegan Diet:

 • Animal Products: Strictly eliminate animal-derived products like meat, poultry, fish, eggs, dairy, and honey.